GT4SD/lm-assistant-for-biocatalysis/README.md

    poetry install
    ```

-3. **Setup molecular dynamics file, the rxnaamapper and enzyme optimization models**
+3. **Setup Molecular Dynamics Files, RXNAAMapper, Enzyme Optimization Models, and BLAST Databases**

+    The setup script now supports a new `--blastdb` option to control which BLAST database(s) to download:

+    - **Default Behavior:** If no `--blastdb` option is provided, only the Swissprot database is downloaded.
+    - **Custom Database:** Pass a specific BLAST database name (e.g., `nr`) to download that database.
+    - **All Databases:** Pass `all` to download a predefined set of BLAST databases (swissprot, nr, nt, refseq_protein, refseq_rna, pdb).

     Choose one of the following options based on your operating system:

     a) For macOS users with Homebrew:

     ```bash
-    bash tools_setup/setup.sh
+    bash tools_setup/setup.sh --blastdb <db_name|all>
     ```

-    b) For users on other operating systems or without Homebrew:
+    b) For users on other operating systems or without Homebrew (skip Minio Client installation):

     ```bash
-    bash tools_setup/setup.sh --skip-mc
+    bash tools_setup/setup.sh --skip-mc --blastdb <db_name|all>
     ```

     The script performs the following actions:

-    (i) **RXNAAMapper Setup**
+    - **RXNAAMapper Setup**
-         - Sets up thea BERT model, a tokenizer and vocabulary
+         - Sets up the BERT model, tokenizer, and vocabulary.

-    (ii) **Minio Client (mc) Setup** (skipped if using `--skip-mc`)
+    - **Minio Client (mc) Setup** (unless skipped via `--skip-mc`)
-         - Installs Minio Client using Homebrew
+         - Installs Minio Client using Homebrew.
-         - Configures Minio Client with predefined credentials
+         - Configures Minio Client with predefined credentials.

-    (iii) **Enzyme Optimization Models Setup**
+    - **Enzyme Optimization Models Setup**
-         - Downloads and sets up models for enzyme optimization (Minio needed)
+         - Downloads and sets up models for enzyme optimization (requires Minio).
+    - **BLAST+ Installation and Database Setup**
+         - Installs BLAST+ if not already installed.
+         - Downloads the specified BLAST database(s) based on the `--blastdb` option.

-    **Note:** - If you're not using macOS or don't have Homebrew, use the `--skip-mc` option and manually install Minio Client appropriate for your operating system.
+    **Note:** If you're not using macOS or don't have Homebrew, use the `--skip-mc` option and manually install Minio Client for your operating system.

 4. **Install Additional Required Tools**

-   - **BLASTP**
    - **PyMOL**
    - **GROMACS**